‘We want answers, too’: Idaho police investigating stabbing deaths ask for patience

 All four victims were members of fraternities and sororities: seniors Madison Mogen, 21, of Coeur d’Alene, Idaho, and Kaylee Goncalves, 21, of Rathdrum, Idaho; junior Xana Kernodle, 20, of Post Falls, Idaho; and freshman Ethan Chapin, 20, of Mount Vernon, Washington.
 The women were roommates, and Chapin was dating Kernodle.

-Police said Chapin and Kernodle were at Sigma Chi house on the University of Idaho camps and returned home around 1:45 a.m. on Nov.
-13. Police said Mogen and Goncalves were at a bar called The Corner Club in downtown Moscow, left the bar and stopped at a food truck, and then also returned home at about 1:45 a.m.
+Police said Chapin and Kernodle were at Sigma Chi house on the University of Idaho camps and returned home at about 1:45 a.m. on Nov.
+13. Police said Mogen and Goncalves were at a bar called The Corner Club in downtown Moscow.
+They left the bar, stopped at a food truck, and then also returned home at about 1:45 a.m.

-Mogen and Goncalves also made multiple calls to a male who police haven’t identified.
-Fry on Sunday said police believe those calls have no connection with the killings.
+Mogen and Goncalves also made multiple calls to a man who police haven’t identified.
+Fry on Sunday said police think those calls have no connection with the killings.

 Another person wearing a hooded sweatshirt and seen in a video at the food truck near Mogen and Goncalves shortly before they returned home is also not involved in the crime, police said.
 Additionally, police said, a private driver who gave Mogen and Goncalves a ride home was not involved in the crime.